rancher/docs/content/rancher/v2.x/en/best-practices/v2.5/rancher-managed/monitoring/_index.md

 ### ServiceMonitors and PodMonitors

 Once all your workloads expose metrics in a Prometheus format, you have to configure Prometheus to scrape it.
 Under the hood Rancher is using the [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator).
 This makes it easy to add additional scraping targets with ServiceMonitors and PodMonitors.
 A lot of helm charts already include an option to create these monitors directly.
-You can also find more information in the [Rancher Documentation](TODO).
+You can also find more information in the Rancher documentation.

 ### Prometheus Push Gateway